 The Isle of Mull lies off the west coast of Scotland, separated from the mainland by a narrow stretch of water known as the Sound of Mull.
 It is amongst the largest Hebridean islands, measuring some 50 miles north to south, and an island of great variety; one thousand foot high sea cliffs, a vast mountain range, whose highest mountain, Ben More, towers over three thousand feet, white sandy beaches, a clear blue sea and picturesque towns, are just some of Mull's delights.
 Mull's capital and biggest town is Tobermory.
 With its colourfully painted buildings, it is regarded by many as the prettiest town in the Hebredes.
 It has a population of about ten thousand, about a third of the island's total population.
-Mull is also home to the extremely rare White Tailed Sea Eagle and the Bald Eagle, while dolphins, whales and basking sharks are regularly spotted in the waters around the island.
+Mull is also home to the extremely rare White Tailed Sea Eagle, dolphins, whales and basking sharks that are regularly spotted in the waters around the island.

 Duart Castle, Isle of Mull